 Homocysteine is a naturally occurring amino acid found in blood plasma.
 High levels of homocysteine in the blood are believed to increase the chance of heart disease, stroke, Alzheimer’s disease, and osteoporosis.

-The definition goes on to describe homocysteine as a sulfur-containing amino acid which is broken down byand Vitamins B6 and B12.
+The definition goes on to describe homocysteine as a sulfur-containing amino acid which is broken down and reduced byand Vitamins B6 and B12.
 It is thought that homocysteine irritates the lining of blood vessels causing them to become scarred, hardened and narrowed.
 This makes it harder for the heart to do its job and can cause heart disease.
 High levels can also cause blood clots.
 With narrowed arteries and potential blood clots, it’s easy to see how this could affect brain function.

 Certain drugs increase levels of homocysteine like cholesterol-lowering drugs, metformin for diabetes, nitrous oxide (laughing gas), levadopa, methotraxate, and androgen treatment.
 Doctors don’t normally test for high homocysteine unless they are suspecting heart disease.